thewayfairer/Java-Lab-006/README.md

 * Make sure to use the Git tab at the bottom of IntelliJ to create a Spring2023 feature branch
 * Commit and Push your running code back to your GitHub account
 * Issue a Pull request back to my Java-Lab-006 repo
-* Cut and Paste the Pull request URL into your Canvas assignment to turn it in.
+* Cut and Paste the Pull request URL into your Canvas lab to turn it in.